MykolaVaskevych/cs4116-project/README.md

 - **Inquiries**: Customers can create inquiries about services
 - **Messaging**: Built-in chat system between customers, businesses, and moderators
 - **Wallet System**: Digital wallet with deposit, withdrawal, and transfer capabilities
+- **Review System**: Customers can leave reviews for services after closed inquiries, with business owners able to respond

 ## Backend Setup